 DUMP TRUMP, Lynden Washington Style.

-On Saturday May 7th, 2016 we participated in a blockade on a hot road in Lynden, Washington that lead to where a Donald Trump rally was to take place.
+On Saturday May 7th, 2016 we participated in a blockade on a hot road in Lynden, Washington that lead to a Donald Trump rally.
 Over a dozen Latinx, Native American, and white Washington residents risked arrest blocking traffic to two main roads in Lynden, Washington during a Donald Trump Rally with “Make Lynden Coast Salish Again” banners.